 I’ve been experimenting with the best ratio for these three flours, and have settled upon 3:2:1–three parts almond flour, 2 parts tapioca starch, and 1 part coconut flour.

 Once you have the right quantities, the next step is to sift the three flours together to make a blend, so that you only need to measure my flour once to make a recipe.
 You can of course make any amount of this flour blend by following the 3:2:1 ratio; the recipe below will make about four cups.

-You can start by using this flour blend in these molten chocolate cakes–just use 6 tablespoons of the blend instead of the smaller quantities of each type of flour.
-I also used this blend to make a delicious coffee cake this morning–stay tuned for that recipe later this week!
+You can start by using this flour blend in these molten chocolate cakes (pictured above)–just use 6 tablespoons of the blend instead of the smaller quantities of each type of flour.
+Next you can use it in these Mexican brownies!

 I’m experimenting with substituting this flour blend cup-for-cup for all-purpose flour in regular recipes, and will update this post to reflect which recipes I’ve had success with.
 I can’t guarantee that this will be an effective flour substitute in every case, but it’s a great place to start.
 If this blend works for you with a particular recipe, leave a comment with a link below so others can try it, too!